vigneshavm/Interview-questions/JS Q.md

 #### **Destructuring**

-**Destructuring** is a convenient way of extracting multiple properties from an object or elements from an array and assigning them to variables.
+- **Destructuring** is a convenient way of **extracting multiple properties from an object or elements from an array and assigning them to variables**.
+- Destructuring makes the code more concise and readable, especially when working with complex data structures.

 • [Object Destructuring with Defaults](#object-destructuring-with-defaults)